National Association for Chiropractic Medicine: Opposition from chiropractic profession

-The NACM met with strong disapproval from the American Chiropractic Association (ACA), the International Chiropractor's Association (ICA)"Chiropractic Advisory Committee Named by U.S. Department of Veterans Affairs."
-International Chiropractors Association: "The inclusion of a representative from the National Association for Chiropractic Medicine is an unwelcome though not unexpected development, since the DVA had sought their participation from the very beginning of the discussion about possible legislation." and other chiropractic organizations, and sparked controversy within the chiropractic profession in 1986 by coming out in favor of chiropractors using pharmaceuticals.
+The NACM met with strong disapproval from the American Chiropractic Association (ACA), the International Chiropractor's Association (ICA) and other chiropractic organizations, and sparked controversy within the chiropractic profession in 1986 by coming out in favor of chiropractors using pharmaceuticals.

 It was often the object of attack and comments in the magazine Dynamic Chiropractic, as a search of the website will show.
 In 2002, the Department of Veterans Affairs chose to add Charles DuVall Jr., DC, to the VA "Chiropractic Advisory Committee" to help institute chiropractic care for veterans.
 At the time, DuVall was president of the NACM, board chairman of The National Council Against Health Fraud (NCAHF), and also the chiropractic member of the editorial group running the website Chirobase, a website skeptical of traditional chiropractic beliefs and practices.
 The website still promotes the reform position advocated by the NACM and contains a list of chiropractors it recommends.
 Dynamic Chiropractic showed its opposition to DuVall's appointment by calling for an organized attempt to remove DuVall from the committee, and by creating a banner and button to use: